 Classify a publication

-This guide is for anyone applying for classification of a submittable publication with the intention to sell or advertise it.
+This section is for anyone applying for classification of a submittable publication with the intention to sell or advertise it.
 A submittable publication is one that is likely to be restricted to adults because it:

 - contains depictions or descriptions likely to cause offence to a reasonable adult